zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	Q_e = Q_s.
 $$

-The latter is given by Equation 16.38.3 and, for the particular case of a spherical particle, by the combination of Equations 16.43.1, 18.?.1, and 18.33:
+The general expression of the latter is given by Equation 16.38.3 and, for the particular case of a spherical particle, by the combination of Equations 16.43.1, 18.?.1, and 18.33:

 $$ \tag{18.48}
 \begin{aligned}